ggc-itec/itec3870_social/John_Tran.md

 #Favorite quote
 "The greatest pleasure in life is doing what people say you cannot do" - walter bagehot

+#Favorite movie
+*Avengers & Avengers: age of ultron - A lot of action scenes that I like and comic book heroies that I like.

 #Favorite game
 * The Witcher 3 - I've been playing this game since it's release and still haven't finish it.
 Blaming the story and combat system for making me addicted to it.
 * legacy of Kain: soul reaver - The gameplay isn't that good but it was the first game that got me into the story of the game.